 My name is Mona Gierl.
-I am currently in the second semester of my electrical engineering cooperative study program.
+I am currently in the second semester of my electrical and information technology cooperative study program.
 I have been interested in sciences since I was at school.
 I was most interested in math and physics.
 I started looking at the different study options and it became clear that the electrical engineering subjects were what I was most attracted to.
 I decided on the Cooperative State University study program due to the alternation between theoretical and practical phases.

 I became aware of SEW-EURODRIVE at the Open Day held by the Cooperative State University in Karlsruhe.
 I liked their first impression from discussions with students and I started researching more about the company on the Internet.
 For me personally, it was important to know that I would be encouraged and supported in my future studies.
 I also visited the company's Information Day, which was another part of the reason that I decided on SEW-EURODRIVE.

 I particularly appreciate that SEW-EURODRIVE is so strongly committed to its students.
 Someone is always around and prepared to listen if a problem crops up at any point.

 I am constantly alternating between the company and the Cooperative State University in Karlsruhe.
 At the company, most of the time is spent working on projects or tasks.
 They are practical and provide an insight into professional life.
 The theoretical phase is held at the Cooperative State University.
 This is where the required knowledge is transferred in lectures.
 You also get to meet new fellow students from different companies.